 Marília is an international relations analyst and communications specialist.

-She is the founder of Global Diplomacy, a platform for those interested in understanding the world through research, data, and stories.
+Marília is the founder of Global Diplomacy, a forum for research, debate, and communication about international relations.

-She is the Events Director of the Data Visualization Society.
+She is also the Events Director and a Board Member of the Data Visualization Society.